omgdanieltam/danieltam.xyz/content/post/p2io-arch/index.md

 ```

 #### Configuration
-An initial start of Project OutFox may be needed to create the save file that we need to edit.
+An initial start of Project OutFox may be needed to create the save file that needs to edited.
 ```bash
 vim ~/.project-outfox/Save/Preferences.ini
 ```